Rohansunwar5/JavaScript-all/Readme.md

 var is not used because of the nowadays because, of the issue in block scope and functional scope and  we use let

 when a function or variable is declared and left without any input or data then, they are stated as undefined in the compiler

+02 => for javaScript standard documentation we can use ecma script https://www.ecmascript.org/docs-dev/